 Fitness Trends – Minimalism & Millennials

 This overall trend wasn’t highlighted in the ACSM survey analysis but seems to mirror a larger cultural shift towards simpler living.
 The tiny house movement, minimalist product design, and preferences for real food over processed, all reflect our desire for a simpler lifestyle.

 It also appears to reflect millennial preferences towards personalisation and experiences over material things – as demonstrated by the rise of boutique studios.
 This is hardly surprising given that fitness pros aged 22-34 were the biggest number of respondents to the survey.

-You might now be wondering what didn’t make the top trends… Well, indoor cycling, Zumba classes, mobile exercise apps, small group PT, and sports-specific training were all notably absent.
+You might now be wondering what didn’t make the top trends… Well, indoor cycling, Zumba classes, small group PT, and sports-specific training were all notably absent.

 However, Exercise Is Medicine and fitness programs for older adults did make it into the top 10 and 20 respectively.
 This is promisingly as the baby boomer generation is reaching retirement and looking for ways to stay active.